dat-tran05/robust-ensemble-kd/docs/report/report.md

 ## Introduction

-Neural networks often learn spurious correlations—shortcuts that work on average but fail on minority subgroups.
-When models are compressed via knowledge distillation (KD), this problem gets worse: studies show the student model can become *more* biased than its teacher (Lukasik et al., 2023; Lee & Lee, 2023).
-This bias amplification effect is particularly concerning for deployment scenarios where both efficiency and fairness matter.
+Neural networks often learn spurious correlations, shortcuts that work on average but fail on minority subgroups.
+When models are compressed via knowledge distillation (KD), this problem gets worse: studies show the student model can become even more biased than its teacher (Lukasik et al., 2023; Lee & Lee, 2023).
+This bias amplification poses real problems for deployment scenarios where both efficiency and fairness matter.

 Ensemble methods can improve worst-case group performance by combining diverse models, but deploying multiple networks is computationally expensive. **Ensemble knowledge distillation** addresses this by compressing multiple teachers into a single efficient student (Bucilă et al., 2006; Hinton et al., 2015).
 However, naive averaging of teacher predictions can amplify shared biases rather than cancel them.

 **AGRE-KD** (Kenfack et al., 2025) addresses this through gradient-based teacher weighting: rather than equally averaging predictions, it downweights teachers whose gradients align with a biased reference model.
 This achieves state-of-the-art worst-group accuracy on benchmarks like Waterbirds.
-However, AGRE-KD distills only teacher logits—the authors explicitly note that feature distillation remains an open direction for future work.
+However, AGRE-KD distills only teacher logits.
+The authors explicitly note that feature distillation remains an open direction for future work.

-This work investigates that direction.
-We hypothesize that extending AGRE-KD with feature distillation, matching intermediate representations between teachers and student, can transfer additional debiasing signal beyond logits alone, further improving worst-group accuracy.
+We investigate this direction.
+We hypothesize that extending AGRE-KD with feature distillation, matching intermediate representations between teachers and the student, can transfer additional debiasing signal beyond logits alone and further improve worst-group accuracy.

 Our experiments show that feature distillation provides modest but consistent improvement (+0.95% worst-group accuracy) with notably reduced variance across trials (±0.36% vs ±1.06%).
 We also find that these gains are constrained by how teachers are debiased.
 Specifically, Deep Feature Reweighting (DFR) affects only the classifier layer while leaving backbone features unchanged.
-This analysis clarifies when feature distillation helps and suggests that stronger gains may require debiasing methods that operate on the full network, not just the classifier.
+Our analysis shows when feature distillation helps and suggests that stronger gains may require debiasing methods that operate on the full network, not just the classifier.

 ---